12 Jul Venture Uganda partners with The University of Manchester for gift to South Sudanese footballer

 This post was updated on November 28, 2019.

 From a very young age, it was clear that Joseph Muyang had a talent for football.
 One of five boys, some of his earliest memories are of playing the game with his brothers and friends, enjoying spending time together as they bonded over their shared love of Manchester United.

 “I really loved playing football when I was young,” Joseph recalls.
 “And I always loved Manchester United, how they play as a team.”

 In many ways, football has been Joseph’s escape.
 Born as a refugee after his family fled from what is now South Sudan, his parents sought shelter at the Kiryandongo refugee settlement in Uganda.

 Then, when Joseph was six, he and his family were repatriated to Ikotos County, their home in South Sudan.

 For a while, life seemed settled.
-Joseph joined a local club team before he was asked to play in the South Sudanese capital of Juba.
+Joseph joined a local club and was later invited to play in the South Sudanese capital of Juba.
 In 2016, he was selected by the national side.

 It was the year that conflict once again broke out.